Garbage (band): Garbage and international breakthrough (1995–1997)

-Version 2.0 (1997–2000)
+Version 2.0 and continued popularity (1997–2000)

 Garbage relocated to Friday Harbor, Washington on March 1, 1997 to write songs for their second album.
+The band had "little hesitation" to begin work on a follow up album from their successful debut, with the bands chemistry said to have been "cemented" as a result of the intense touring schedule during 1995 and 1996 to promote Garbage.
+During these sessions, the band produced the beginnings for songs which would later become "Push It", "I Think I'm Paranoid", "Hammering In My Head", "When I Grow Up" and "Wicked Ways".
 Returning to Smart Studios a short while later, the band found themselves under intense pressure to repeat the success of Garbage.
 The band decided not to change their formula, but progress musically by pushing their sound as far as it could go—hence the album's eventual title Version 2.0, which was completed by February 15, 1998.
 In March, the first single "Push It" became the No. 1 most added record at the UK Alternative Radio.
 It became their third consecutive UK top ten hit at No. 9.

-In May 1998, Version 2.0 debuted at No. 1 in the UK and at No. 13 in the Billboard 200.
+Anticipation for the release of the album was high, and in May 1998, Version 2.0 debuted at No. 1 in the UK and at No. 13 in the Billboard 200.
+Anticipation was so great that the band had been asked to be the musical guests on Saturday Night Live before the official release of the album.
+Garbage rejected, with Erikson claiming that the "band were not ready", claiming that "the performance on Saturday Night Live would hurt more than giving no performance at all".
 Garbage began touring Version 2.0 that month, a tour which lasted until the end of 1999.
 "I Think I'm Paranoid" was released worldwide in July, while the music video for "Push It" received eight nominations at the 1998 MTV Video Music Awards.
 By October 12, "Special" was released and Garbage was nominated for three MTV Europe Music Awards: "Best Group", "Best Rock Act" and "Best Video" for "Push It".
+Given the success of Version 2.0 and the band themselves, they recruited a "more experienced management team" on the advice of Jerry Moss and Paul Kremen from Almo Sounds and also renegotiated their contract terms with Mushroom Records, whose general manager, Gary Ashley, who initially signed the band, had since left the record label.
+Their initial contract had a clause in which it was associated with a "key man", who in this case was Ashley, meaning that since he had left the record label, their contract could essentially be terminated.
+However, the owner of Mushroom Records, Michael Gudinski, deemed Garbage "too important" for the label, and successfully prevented Virgin Records from signing the band.